avishek-sen-gupta/cobol-rekt/README.md

 - The only applicable transformation in the paper that is applicable in COBOL programs is the outward transformation.
 Thus, the other three techniques in the paper are not implemented.
 - The algorithm does not utilise the value of the ```IF``` condition.
 Instead, it simply sets a boolean inside whatever scope it exists in, converts a jump into a ```JumpIf```, and then proceeds to repeat this procedure till it is at the same level as its destination block.
 The final elimination occurs after that.
+- These operations mutate the original AST.
+If you are concerned about preserving the original AST, consider having another copy.
+Potentially, I may experiment with a functional data structure, like the ones in VAVR, to have immutability semantics.

 This is probably best used for smaller scale refactorings, like eliminating jumps inside a section.
 For larger scale refactorings, a different approach (potentially based on [Automatic compiler restructuring of COBOL programs into a proc per paragraph model - Patent US5778232A (Expired 2016)](https://patents.google.com/patent/US5778232A/en)) might give better results.